Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

-\paragraph{Evaluation on Long-Term Effectiveness} Evaluating the outcome or global quality of a multi-turn exchange is still an open problem.
-Ideally, metrics should reflect whether the conversation as a whole was successful (e.g. the user’s goal achieved, or the model remained helpful and coherent throughout).
-This is hard to reduce to a single number.
-Some works look at conversational return-on-investment, measuring if additional turns are actually helping or just causing more confusion \citep{kwan-etal-2024-mt}.
-Others consider memory retention tests across turns or consistency checks at different conversation lengths.
-Still, we lack metrics for “did the model sustain high performance across 10+ turns?” or “did the conversation eventually converge to a correct/ useful outcome?”.
-Developing evaluation measures for long-range, interactive effectiveness (perhaps analogous to task success rates in dialogue systems) is an ongoing research area.
+\paragraph{Long-Term Effectiveness} Evaluating the global quality of a multi-turn exchange remains an open problem.
+Ideal metrics would capture whether the conversation as a whole succeeded---whether the user's goal was achieved and the model remained helpful and coherent throughout.
+Some work measures conversational return-on-investment, assessing whether additional turns genuinely help or introduce confusion \citep{kwan-etal-2024-mt}, while others probe memory retention and consistency across turns.
+Metrics that directly quantify sustained performance over 10+ turns, or eventual convergence to a correct and useful outcome, remain underdeveloped.
+Evaluation measures analogous to task success rates in traditional dialogue systems are an important open research direction.